ServerDeveloper9447/rootless-ssh/readme.md

 // additionally, you can send commands programmatically by using this client.send(<commandString>)

+// to access the underlying websocket connection const ws = client.ws()
 ```
 # Custom Commands
 Due to the technical limitations, we had to introduce some custom cli commands for certain works.